The Bankrate promise

 Interest rate protection

-IUL insurance policies ensure that your investment won’t dip below a certain interest rate, but everyone’s tolerance for risk is different and you should consult with a financial advisor to see if this may be a fit for your financial goals Choosing to reduce your premiums, or to stop paying them, can reduce your policy’s cash value and death benefit.
+IUL insurance policies ensure that your investment won’t dip below a certain interest rate, but everyone’s tolerance for risk is different and you should consult with a financial advisor to see if this could be a fit for your financial goals.
+Choosing to reduce your premiums, or to stop paying them, can reduce your policy’s cash value and death benefit.

 Contributions to IULs are only limited by the premiums you can afford to pay and federal tax limits.
 Since IULs allow you to adjust your premiums, you can choose to pay more to grow your cash value account.